ajslater/picopt/README.rst

 Alternatives
 ------------

-`Imageoptim <http://imageoptim.com/>`__ is an all-in-one OS X GUI image optimizer.
+`imagemin <https://github.com/imagemin/imagemin-cli>`__ looks to be an all in one cli and gui solution with bundled libraries, so no awkward dependancies `Imageoptim <http://imageoptim.com/>`__ is an all-in-one OS X GUI image optimizer.
 Imageoptim command line usage is possible with `an external program <https://code.google.com/p/imageoptim/issues/detail?can=2&start=0&num=100&q=&colspec=ID%20Type%20Status%20Priority%20Milestone%20Owner%20Summary%20Stars&groupby=&sort=&id=39>`__.